 Every semester, we make changes and tweaks to the course formula.
-As a result, every semester, we try some new things, and some of these things may not work.
-We ask for your patience and support as we figure things out, and in return, we promise that we will be fair and understanding, especially with anything that might impact your grade or performance in the class.
-Second, we want to consistently get feedback on how we can improve and expand the course for future iterations.
-You can take advantage of the feedback box on Piazza (especially if you want to gather input from others in the class), give us feedback on the surveys, or contact us directly via private Piazza messages.
+As a result, we try new things every semester, and some of these things may not work.
+We ask for your patience and support as we figure things out, and in return, we promise that we, too, will be fair and understanding, especially with anything that might impact your grade or performance in the class.
+Second, we want to consistently get feedback on improving and expanding the course for future iterations.
+You can take advantage of the feedback box on Ed especially if you want to gather input from others in the class), give us feedback on the surveys, or contact us directly via private Ed messages.